Bonanza 2024: Unveiling the Cost-Effective Ad Banner Sizes for Maximum Impact. Download

 From SSPs, ad exchanges collect data about impressions available for sale in the form of bid requests.
 From DSPs they solicit bid responses showing how much companies are willing to pay for their banner or video to appear on the suggested ad space.

 All the requests and responses are managed automatically by the RTB algorithms running under the hood of SSPs, DSPs, and ad exchanges.
-Those algorithms send and receive RTB data, complete transactions, and deliver the ads to be shown on ad spaces.
+Those algorithms send and receive RTB advertising data, complete transactions, and deliver the ads to be shown on ad spaces.

-The ‘common language’ that SSPs, DSPs, and RTB exchanges use to talk to each other is called RTB protocol.
+The ‘common language’ that SSPs, DSPs, and ad exchanges use to talk to each other is called RTB protocol.
 It’s a standard communication protocol that defines how bid requests and responses should be written and what data they should contain.

 RTB Doesn’t Equal Programmatic Advertising